 Realtors facilitate real estate transactions for clients who are buying and selling homes.
 They work on a commission model, meaning that they earn a percentage of what a property sells for.
-Historically, those commissions have typically added up to about 6 percent, with 3 percent going to the buyer’s agent and 3 percent to the seller’s agent, and they were covered by the seller.
-However, commissions are often negotiable, and they have decreased in the pandemic-fueled housing market.
+Historically, those commissions have typically added up to about 6 percent, with 3 percent going to the buyer’s agent and 3 percent to the seller’s agent, and they are covered by the seller.
+However, commission amounts are often negotiable.

 Realtors may also pay a portion of their earnings to their brokerage, along with a range of other expenses.
-These can include marketing, membership dues for various organizations, access to the local MLS and other business costs.
+These can include marketing, membership dues for various organizations, access to the local multiple listing service (MLS) and other business costs.

 What’s the difference between a Realtor and a real estate agent?